 I often set the Contrast slider to quite high values (+30 .. +100) and use Clarity rather sparingly (0 .. +30).
 My default LR sharpening settings for A7RII files are 50/0.7/50/0 and for nearly noiseless images 50/0.7/100/0.
 It is important to adjust these settings to each individual image for the best-perceived sharpness, especially Clarity and Contrast.
 Regarding the sharpening sliders: I leave Amount and Radius for 99% of the images at 50 and 0.7 and adjust only Detail and Masking to each individual image depending on the subject and noise level.

 11. Web images:

 Generally larger images with more pixel appear sharper than smaller images, especially if you use only the LR Output Sharpening.
-If possible I export my images with 1200 – 1600 pixel on the long side.
-But due to certain restrictions of many websites this is often not possible.
+If possible I export my images with 1200 – 1600 pixels on the long side.
+But due to certain restrictions on many websites, this is often not possible.

 If you use an image hosting service for the web presentation of your images upload the images in the same size you would like to present them and choose a provider which neither upsamples nor downsamples or otherwise changes your images.
 I use the pro service of Flickr which allows me to upload and present unchanged original images.